-Jen carried out a comprehensive data-driven study of the Angolan civil war.
-For this project, she coded and geo-referenced some 10,000 conflict events spanning all 41 years of this war using hundreds of sources and a detailed exhumation of Portuguese-language newspaper archives.
-In the end, she is still not sure whether reasonable inferences can be made from all of this event data, but is happy to be on the journey, seeing it as an adventure and an experiment.
-As it pertains to the kinds of inferences we can glean from conflict data, big data, and crisis data, we should be careful, and not overly wedded to the idea that all of this work will lead to an analysis that is interesting, useful, or true.
-We need to be scientists.
+Jen’s interest in conflict patterns began in southern Africa and led to a comprehensive data-driven study of the Angolan civil war.
+For this project, she coded and geo-referenced some 10,000 battle and massacre events spanning all 41 years of this war using hundreds of sources and a detailed exhumation of Portuguese-language newspaper archives.
+Her 2008 dissertation: From Battles to Massacres and an article on this work, “Turn and Burn: Loss Dynamics & Civilian Targeting in the Angolan War,” is available through the Journal of Economics & Politics 20(1).
+Akron, OH: December 2012.
+This article received the Young Scholar Award for publications in 2012.
+In the end, Jen is still not sure whether reasonable inferences can be made from all of this event data, but is happy to be on the journey, seeing it as an adventure and an experiment.

-Jen served as a Peace Corps volunteer on the Namibian side of the Angolan border from 1997-1999 and has hitchhiked 20,000 miles in over a dozen African countries.
+Jen received her Ph.D. from the University of Wisconsin-Madison (Political Science) and undergraduate degree from the University of Michigan-Ann Arbor.
+Jen was a Peace Corps volunteer on the Namibian side of the Angolan border from 1997-1999.
+She has hitchhiked 20,000 miles in over a dozen African countries.